 The extent to which phytic acid reduces the bioavailability of iron varies, and there are other constituents in food that come into play and affect the rate.
 On the basis of intake data and isotope studies, iron bioavailability has been estimated to be in the range of 14-18% for mixed diets and 5-12% for vegetarian diets in subjects with no iron stores[4, 5].
 Recommendations for iron for vegetarians may be as much as 1.8 times higher than for non-vegetarians[5, 14].
 However, a vegetarian diet does not appear to be associated with an increased risk of iron deficiency, so there are clearly other factors coming into play such as well as other constituents of food that promote iron absorption (see below).

-Milling grains and removing the bran decreases the phytic acid content of cereals and seeds and both the oats and flaxseeds in Huel Products are finely milled significantly lowering the phytic acid.
+Milling grains and removing the bran decreases the phytic acid content of cereals and seeds and the oats in Huel Products are finely milled significantly lowering the phytic acid.
 In addition, most phytic acid (37-66%) is degraded in the stomach and small intestines.

 Huel Products contain a high level of calcium, some naturally occurring, and some added in the micronutrient blend in the form of calcium carbonate, but as the level of iron in Huel Products is high and there is adaptation, the effect of calcium has on iron absorption is not particularly strong.

 Some polyphenols have also been shown to reduce iron bioavailability.
-Huel Products contain some polyphenolic antioxidants in the oats (except Black Edition) and flaxseeds so there may be some inhibition.
+Huel Products contain some polyphenolic antioxidants from the main ingredients so there may be some inhibition.
 However, their effect is minimal.